thejennify/data-strutures-and-algorithms/Big 0/Big 0.md

  1. it helpful when measuring scalability - the question we ask ourselfs with Big O is "How much does the algorithms slows down when the input/data grows bigger?

+## Space Complexity

+When a program exetues, it has 2 ways to remember things:

+- Heaps:  where variables are stored
+- Stack:  where we keep track of function calls.

+What causes time complexity:
+    1. variables
+    2. data Strutures
+    3. function calls
+    4. allocations

+** Sometimes we want to optimize in terms of space ratger than time. **  There is a trade off between time and space.